 The manager should assess the risk to determine whether alteration to duties or suspension is required.
-Read the guide to suspension for the Conduct Policy.
-They should also consider the requirement for referral to external agencies, such as the Counter Fraud Service, regulatory bodies, child protection or adult support and protection networks, Disclosure Scotland.
-Find out more in the criteria for referral to external agencies and the guide to Counter Fraud Services.
+Read the Guide to suspension for the Conduct Policy.
+They should also consider the requirement for referral to external agencies, such as the Counter Fraud Service, regulatory bodies, child protection or adult support and protection networks, and Disclosure Scotland.
+Find out more in the criteria for referral to external agencies and the Guide to counter Fraud Services.

-The manager should meet with the employee to advise that a concern has been raised, an investigation is being arranged and to offer support.
-The outcome of the meeting will be confirmed in writing within 7 calendar days, using the standard investigation initiation letter template.
+The manager should meet with the employee to advise that a concern has been raised and an investigation is being arranged and to offer support.
+The outcome of the meeting will be confirmed in writing within 7 calendar days, using the standard Investigation notification letter.
 Where possible, this communication should advise who will be undertaking the investigation.

-The manager will inform witnesses that they may be required to participate in an investigation and will request statements, using the Statement template.
-Read the Guide for witnesses for more information.
+The manager will inform witnesses that they may be required to participate in an investigation and will request statements using the Statement template.
+For more information, read the Guide for witnesses.

-An investigation team will be identified comprising an investigating manager and HR representative.
-In cases where there are clinical or technical issues out with the investigating manager’s area of expertise, an appropriate professional or technical adviser should be added to the team.
+An investigation team will be identified comprising an investigating manager and an HR representative.
+In cases where there are clinical or technical issues outside the investigating manager’s area of expertise, an appropriate professional or technical adviser should be added to the team.
 If the investigation relates to an employee in training, an educational or deanery adviser should be considered.

 Investigation team planning

 The investigation team will meet to plan the investigation.
-Read the investigation planning document for more information.
+For more information, read the Investigation planning document.

-In bullying and harassment or grievance investigations, the investigating manager will write to the complainant, using the standard complainant investigation initiation letter template, to confirm who the investigation team are and arrange a mutually agreeable date to meet.
-At the same time, they will write to the employee who is the subject of the complaint to confirm they have been appointed to undertake the investigation and offer to meet with the individual to hear their initial response to the allegations, making clear full allegations and information will not be available at this stage.
+In bullying and harassment or grievance investigations, the investigating manager will write to the complainant, using the standard Complainant investigation initiation letter template, to confirm who the investigation team are and arrange a mutually agreeable date to meet.
+At the same time, they will write to the employee who is the subject of a bullying and harassment complaint using the Bullying and harassment initial meeting invite letter.
+The letter confirms they have been appointed to undertake the investigation and offers to meet with the individual to hear their initial response to the allegations, making clear full allegations and information will not be available at this stage.
 On this basis, a further investigation meeting will be necessary.
 The employee will be advised that they can provide a statement or other relevant information for consideration by the investigation team.
 There is no requirement for the employee under investigation to participate in a meeting at this stage.

-Following the meeting, the investigating manager will provide a provisional timescale for completion of the investigation dependent on the need for witness meetings and any further meeting with the employee to allow them to respond to the full documentation relating to the investigation.
+Following the meeting, the investigating manager will provide a provisional timescale for the completion of the investigation.
+This will depend on the need for witness meetings and any further meetings with the employee to allow them to respond to the full documentation relating to the investigation.

-The investigation team will collate and consider relevant documentation including policies, procedures and protocols.
-Any patient and/or other confidential data circulated must be anonymised.
+The investigation team will collate and consider relevant documentation, including policies, procedures and protocols.
+Any patient and other confidential data circulated must be anonymised.
 Original unredacted documents should be available for reference within the confines of the investigation meeting as appropriate.

 The investigation team will assess whether further witness meetings are required.
-If so, the further evidence will then be shared with the employee under investigation for comment.
-Where there is extensive additional information this will be in a reconvened investigation meeting.
+If so, this further evidence will then be shared with the employee under investigation for comment.
+Where there is extensive additional information, this will be in a reconvened investigation meeting.

 Where new allegations arise in the course of the investigation, discussion should take place with the employee and their representative to agree whether these are investigated within the ongoing investigation or whether they should be considered separately.